frePPLe/frepple/doc/user-guide/model-reference/purchase-orders.rst

-location         location          The location receiving the purchase order. supplier         supplier          The supplier shipping the purchase order. quantity         number            The quantity delivered. start date       DateTime          The date when the purchase order is leaving the supplier location. end date         DateTime          The date of the purchase order delivery.
+location         location          The location receiving the purchase order. supplier         supplier          The supplier shipping the purchase order. quantity         number            The quantity delivered. ordering date    DateTime          The date when the purchase order is leaving the supplier location. receipt date     DateTime          The date of the purchase order delivery. start date       DateTime          Deprecated alias for the ordering date. end date         Datetime          Deprecated alias for the receipt date.
 Demands          demand            The demand(s) (and quantity) pegged to the purchase order.
 This is a generated field.
 Inventory Status Number            | The Inventory Status is a calculated field that highlights the urgency of the purchase order.
                                    | The cells have a background color that can be green, orange or red.
 Sorting